RHS Malvern Spring Festival

 About the Design

-The design depicts planting that reflects our rapidly changing climate.
-One side of the Giant Welly reflects the need to adapt to wet planting and one side for dry planting, attracting pollinators across both sides, highlighting the importance of working with nature.
+The design depicted planting that reflects our rapidly changing climate.
+One side of the Giant Welly reflected the need to adapt to wet planting and one side for dry planting, attracting pollinators across both sides, highlighting the importance of working with nature.